 Your favorite foods, drinks, and daily habits may be doing more harm than good when it comes to bladder leaks.
 The good news is small lifestyle changes can make a big difference.

 Before popping a pill or considering surgery, it’s worth trying natural remedies and exercise as a first line of defense.
 Here are 5 natural tips to help you laugh more and leak less.
+We’re big fans of that over here at Lily Bird.

 1. Get Your Daily Dose Of Kegels